 - Check gas pressure and fuel connections: To prevent a fire hazard, the technician checks these areas to ensure tight fuel connections and appropriate gas pressure.

-Benefits of Furnace Maintenance
+Benefits of Regular Furnace Maintenance

 Why are the above maintenance steps so important?
 Consider what a difference it can make to have a well-maintained furnace heating your home: